Last Updated on September 30, 2023 by Louise Carter

 In the long term, regularly falling out of bed can lead to sleep-onset insomnia.

 What Are the Causes?

-REM is characterized by dreaming and rigorous brain activity – along with the body’s inability to use its muscles, excluding the diaphragm and eye muscles.
+REM is characterized by dreaming, rigorous brain activity, and the body’s inability to use its muscles, excluding the diaphragm and eye muscles.